 |Robin Williams, actor and comedian

 Joel Blum, actor

 Lisa Law, American photographer

 By all accounts, a mathematics degree will take much of your time, energy, and sometimes money.
 This degree may even oblige you to take advanced or graduate degrees.
 However, this trend happens only because math is used in many disciplines to make accurate measurements, recognize business gains, and think and act reasonably.
-Without question, a math degree can take you to limitless options (Carlton, 2021).
+Without question, a math degree can take you to limitless options and bring you the best employee perks (Carlton, 2021).